 The Sustainable Development Goals have now focused attention on improving the quality of education to ensure that children in school are actually learning.

 A typical student in India is at least two grades behind the level expected for their age in literacy and numeracy.

 The Quality Education India Development Impact Bond (DIB) supports Indian education providers to improve learning outcomes for primary school children through an innovative results-based funding mechanism.

-Over four years, the Quality Education India DIB will enable hundreds of thousands of children to improve their literacy and numeracy, contributing to a significant improvement in their life chances, and providing them with the skills to bring themselves out of poverty.
+Over four years, the Quality Education India DIB will enable approximately 200,000 children to improve their literacy and numeracy, contributing to a significant improvement in their life chances, and providing them with the skills to bring themselves out of poverty.

 Improve literacy and numeracy skills for primary school children by tying funding to learning outcomes.

 Increase the amount of private, philanthropic, and public funding allocated to outcomes-based development initiatives.

 The Quality Education India DIB is the largest education DIB in the world, and the first to bring together a broad coalition of private, not-for-profit, and public sector partners.
 This diverse partnership delivers the scale and expertise needed for the DIB to achieve its ambitious objectives.

 The DIB is a results-based finance mechanism, so the outcome funders only pay for successful results.
 If the target outcomes are not achieved, the funders do not pay.